mkschleg/hugo-website-source/content/braindump/model_based_rl.md

 tags
 : [Reinforcement Learning]({{< relref "reinforcement_learning.md" >}})

 Model-based reinforcement learning is the combination of planning and reinforcement learning.
 An agent constructs a world model which is used to simulate expected experience.
 This, in theory, can be significantly more sample efficient than model-free reinforcement learning as an agent can learn behaviours through interacting with the internal world model while avoid the, potentially, costly data collection from the real environment.
-While there are many model-based approaches which have shown promise with known models (<a href="#citeproc_bib_item_14">Silver et al. 2016</a>) (<a href="#citeproc_bib_item_15">Silver et al. 2017</a>), approaches with learned models have only recently become competitive with model-free approaches (<a href="#citeproc_bib_item_13">Schrittwieser et al. 2020</a>) (<a href="#citeproc_bib_item_5">Hafner et al. 2021</a>).
+While there are many model-based approaches which have shown promise with known models (<a href="#citeproc_bib_item_14">Silver et al. 2016</a>, <a href="#citeproc_bib_item_15">2017</a>) approaches with learned models have only recently become competitive with model-free approaches (<a href="#citeproc_bib_item_13">Schrittwieser et al. 2020</a>; <a href="#citeproc_bib_item_5">Hafner et al. 2021</a>).
 This is because of several failure modes which can occur when learning a model leading to samples which do not represent the real world.

 In the below section, I will go over the general approach to MBRL, and then discuss some of the considerations which need to be made when building a world model.

 ## Background {#background}

 For a more detailed explanation of mbrl please see (<a href="#citeproc_bib_item_10">Moerland, Broekens, and Jonker 2021</a>) or chapter 8 of (<a href="#citeproc_bib_item_16">Sutton and Barto 2018</a>).
 We focus on the problem of learning an optimal policy for a Markov decision process, from on-policy interaction.
 A Markov decision process consists of \\((\states, \actions, \transition, \rewards,\gamma)\\) where
 \\(\states\\) is the set of states;
 \\(\actions\\) is the set of actions;